sebastiano123-c/DroneIno/README.md

 After building the circuit, place it on the drone and proceed with the following passages.

 ## **Pinmap**
-Check that your pinmap corresponds to the one defined in the [pinmap](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/pinmaps) folder, otherwise change it.
+Check that your pinmap corresponds to the one defined in the [pinmap](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/include/pinmaps) folder, otherwise change it.

 ## **Configuration**
-Take a look at the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/Config.h) file where you can set the hardware components, the battery minimum voltage, the sensors you use and others.
+Take a look at the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) file where you can set the hardware components, the battery minimum voltage, the sensors you use and others.

 ## **Setup**
-Upload the [setup](https://github.com/sebastiano123-c/DroneIno/tree/main/Setup) sketch to your board and run it.
+Write "UPLOADED_SKETCH  SETUP" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch to your board.

 ## **Calibration**
-If the setup sketch exits with succeed, upload the [calibration](https://github.com/sebastiano123-c/DroneIno/tree/main/Calibration) sketch.
+If the setup sketch exits with succeed, write "UPLOADED_SKETCH  CALIBRATION" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch.

 Send the following characters to the serial monitor:
 * **r** to check if the transmitter signal is decoded correctly; move the trim and check that:
   * throttle: low 1000us| full    2000us;
   * roll:     left 1000us| right 2000us;